 You can specify which serializer should be used for a specific aspect class by setting the property Aspect-ConfigurationSerializerType of the configuration of this aspect class or instance.

-See section [aspect-configuration] for details.
+See section Aspect Configuration on page 403 for details.

 The following code shows how to choose the serializer type for an OnMethodBoundaryAspect:

 [OnMethodBoundaryAspectConfiguration(SerializerType=typeof(MsilAspectSerializer))] publicsealed MyAspect : OnMethodBoundaryAspect